wiz-sec/open-cvdb/pages/contribute.md

 This website reflects the current state of data stored in our [GitHub repository](https://github.com/wiz-sec/open-cvdb).
 To contribute a new issue or suggest an edit to an existing one, please add a commit and our maintainers will review it for merging within a few days (but usually sooner).

 Please make sure that your contributions match our [criteria](http://cloudvulndb.org/about) for inclusion, and follow these guidelines:
-1. Wrriten in the [CVDB YAML](http://cloudvulndb.org/sample.yaml) format.
+1. Written in the [CVDB YAML](https://github.com/wiz-sec/open-cvdb/blob/main/pages/sample.yaml) format.
 2. Include public references (as URLs).
 3. Give credit.
 4. Use respectful language (avoid disparaging CSPs, vendors or researchers).